 Sometimes, the budgie’s air sac gets infested by Air Sac Mites and they breed in the bird’s trachea.
 It can make the bird’s voice hoarse, or it might even stop chirping.
 The bird wheezes and makes a clicking sound while breathing.

 If the bird does not receive timely care, it can die of suffocation.
-An infestation of the sir sac mites is contagious and it spreads quickly.
+An infestation of Air Sac Mites is contagious and it spreads quickly.

 So, if one bird is diagnosed, the rest of the flock also needs to be treated whether or not they show any symptoms.